5/1/2025

 Mike Guthrie

-And Clark, just to add to that.
-And Clark, just sorry, just to finish up.
-Market is large as gaming at $180 billion, even in a market that was flat to even contracting, we're still around 3%, a little under 3%.
-So in this quarter with 31% growth, we are continuing to grow market share.
-That market share is still very, very small in a very, very large market.
-And the track record of growing that market share over the last few years hasn't been very good.
+Clark, just to add to that.
+Clark, sorry, just to finish up.
+In a market as large as gaming at $180 billion, even in a market that was flat to even contracting, we're still around 3%, a little under 3%.
+So in this quarter, with 31% growth, We are continuing to grow market share.
+That market share is still very, very small and a very, very large market.
+And the track record of growing that market share over the last few years has been very good.
 And in this quarter, we're starting to see genres and, as we said, more developers really making a very good living on the platform.
 I think the dynamic for continuing to grow share is very, very good here.

 speaker